-- The provisions of the TAF TSI assume a liberalised railway market and in this direction lead this liberalisation to the concrete procedures and data formats.
+- o The provisions of the TAF TSI assume a liberalised railway market which requires the exchange of information in accordance with harmonised procedures and data formats.
 On the other hand, international rail freight traffic among the non-EU OTIF contracting states is organised on the "exchange of vehicles" principle, which requires less exchange of information (than specified in the TAF TSI) and does not assume the liberalised railway market.
 Not all TAF TSI specifications are therefore suitable for transposition into OTIF law. - Another finding of the study is the relatively high cost of implementation for non-EU OTIF countries and also the non-existence of financial support for them (which is not the case in the EU, where TAF TSI implementation is co-funded by EU funds).
 Where only a limited number of neighbouring countries apply the "TAF TSI concept", it is questionable whether countries such as, for example, Iran would be able to make use of the TAF TSI concept.
 On the other hand, there are also certain investment costs if the TAF TSI concept is not implemented, but another IT system.
-From this perspective, it may also be interesting for non-EU States to take over a Europe-wide, recognised IT standard for the exchange of information in rail freight traffic. - Due to different transport requirements and differing organisation of the railways, different regions may need different approaches in terms of international information exchange.
+From this perspective, it may also be interesting for non-EU States to take over a Europewide, recognised IT standard for the exchange of information in rail freight traffic.
+Some parts of TAF TSI were also implemented voluntary outside the EU (e.g. Balkan region).
+This indicates a positive business case of TAF TSI outside the EU as well.

+- Due to different transport requirements and differing organisation of the railways, different regions may need different approaches in terms of international information exchange.
 The TAF TSI concept is not the only possible platform dealing with the exchange of information.
 There is no evidence suggesting that the TAF solution is the best option for the exchange of information in the Euro-Asia region.
-OTIF should therefore be careful before giving preference to the "TAF TSI concept" by transposing it into OTIF law.

-- A legal basis for the transposition of TAF TSI into UTP TAF is set out in APTU Article 8 § 2 in connection with the UTP GEN-B. However, transposition of the TAF TSI into OTIF law would not be straightforward, as the core TAF TSI regulation itself refers to several appendices that are published and regularly updated on the website of the European Railway Agency, including the data and message model in XML files.
-This combination of law and IT specifications makes the situation very specific and particularly tricky to transpose into international OTIF law. - O Today we can also see examples of the voluntary use of the TAF TSI data model, e.g. in Serbia, Ukraine or Russia, whose railway companies realise the need to exchange information for freight traffic and which have already applied some of the IT modules based on TAF TSI (RNE, RAILDATA), which help them to exchange information for trains operating from/to the EU.
+OTIF should therefore be careful before giving preference to the "TAF TSI concept" by transposing it into OTIF law. - A legal basis for the transposition of TAF TSI into UTP TAF is set out in APTU Article 8 § 2 in connection with the UTP GEN-B. However, transposition of the TAF TSI into OTIF law would not be straightforward, as the core TAF TSI regulation itself refers to several appendices that are published and regularly updated on the website of the European Railway Agency, including the data and message model in XML files.
+This combination of law and IT specifications makes the situation very specific and particularly tricky to transpose into international OTIF law. - Today we can also see examples of the voluntary use of the TAF TSI data model, e.g. in Serbia, Ukraine or Russia, whose railway companies realise the need to exchange information for freight traffic and which have already applied some of the IT modules based on TAF TSI (RNE, RAILDATA), which help them to exchange information for trains operating from/to the EU.
 Such platforms are very useful and suitable for international traffic outside the EU as well.
 They are available to the non-EU OTIF contracting states and can handle basic information and ensure the interoperability of the following information, e.g.: - Electronic consignment note - Tracking of trains/wagons - Estimated time of arrival of consignment (especially important for the customer)

-These platforms, which are summarised in Annex I, could be of added value for non-EU OTIF CS.
+These platforms, which are summarised in Annex 1, could be of added value for non-EU OTIF CS.